On Saturday 30 November 2019 Headway North Cumbria member, Helen Wilson, undertook a two mile sponsored swim to raise funds for the branch.

-Helen had initially set herself a target of raising £500 but, as of 8 December 2019, has raised a magnificent £1,015.
-Her JustGiving page remains open at https://www.justgiving.com/fundraising/helen-wilson-swim for further donations.
+Helen had initially set herself a target of raising £500 but has raised a magnificent £1,080.
+Her JustGiving page at https://www.justgiving.com/fundraising/helen-wilson-swim is now closed to further donations.

 Headway North Cumbria would like to join Helen in thanking all her family and friends for the support prior to and during the swim, and for all the very generous donations that have been made.